A Network with a Mission

 COOKS, PURCHASERS, MENU PLANNERS, FINANCIAL MANAGERS OF SCHOOL PROGRAMS

 School practitioners and regional program managers find value in the easy access they have through GCNF to best practices, new tools, and innovations developing in other countries.
-A sampling of practitioners participating in the GCNF network include those from Angola, Bangladesh, Benin, China, Cabo Verde, Cameroon, Chad, Cote d’Ivoire, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, India, Nepal, Namibia, Niger, Pakistan, Sao Tome et Principe, Swaziland, Tanzania, and Zimbabwe.
+A sampling of practitioners participating in GCNF regional networks include those from Angola, Bangladesh, Benin, China, Cabo Verde, Cameroon, Chad, Cote d’Ivoire, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, India, Nepal, Namibia, Niger, Pakistan, Sao Tome et Principe, Swaziland, Tanzania, and Zimbabwe.

 By working through the GCNF network, school feeding practitioners will have access to:

 - Case studies, best practices, and lessons learned from school nutrition programs and policies from around the world,

 - Relationships with other school practitioners from other countries,

 - Successful purchasing models and strategies for working with local farmers,

 - Resources like school feeding toolkits and guidelines for assessing nutritional value,

 - Training and Certification on food quality and safety, and business skills such as budget management, choosing menu options, supervising others,

 - Effective strategies for engaging parents of students and other community members.